AbhiTheModder/understand-smali/DAY-02.md

   - **Now VOID are of two types one is _void type_ and another is _void keyword_
   - The first line which I talked about is _void keyword_
   - The _void type works like an end method.
-Just like we say that `.method` is codes(in Smali a method directive) starting parent notation, the `.end` method is it's ending,  similarly, void type represents the void return type as a class and contain a Class<Void> public value which you've seen.
+Just like we say that `.method` is code (in Smali a method directive) starting parent notation, the `.end method` is it's ending,  similarly, void type represents the void return type as a class and contain a Class<Void> public value which you've seen.
   - Therefore, the only value we can assign to a Void variable is null.